 Brickell homes some of the most popular Miami shops, entertainment centers, and lux restaurants.
 With a rich assortment of museums, sporting establishments, and theaters, Brickell residents have many places to visit.

 Students from Brickell attend prestigious schools like Mater Brickell Preparatory Academy and Southside Elementary School.

 The average price per SF in Brickell is $372.

-Located south of Upper Eastside and north of Downtown Miami, Edgewater is a fully established Miami neighborhood.
+Located south of Upper Eastside and north of Downtown Miami, Edgewater is an upcoming Miami neighborhood.
 Edgewater's rapid developments and the neighborhood's proximity to Miami's financial district put it in the top list for investors and home buyers.

 Edgewater has a wealth of historic 20th-century homes, but also many redevelopments.
 Mid-size construction and high-rise buildings bring a dash of the urban spirit to the area.
 Homes in Edgewater vary in size and exclusivity.
 From bungalows to gorgeous multi-store complexes, the variety of available homes for sale is abundant.

 Most students from Edgewater attend Indian River Elementary School and Edgewater Public School.

 Wynwood is a perfect neighborhood for the tech crowd and hipsters.
 It has incredible growth opportunities with a focus on shared living, open lofts, open space office environments, exclusive fashion groups, and their fashion-related crown, chic restaurants and cool galleries.